Iturup: Post-World War II

-In 1945, according to decisions of the Yalta Conference, it was occupied by the Soviet Union after Japan's defeat in World War II.
+In 1945, according to decisions of the Yalta Conference, Iturup was occupied by the Soviet Union after Japan's defeat in World War II.
 The Japanese inhabitants were expelled to mainland Japan.
 In 1956 the two countries agreed to restore diplomatic relations, but a peace treaty, as of 2024, has not been concluded due to the disputed status of Iturup and some other nearby islands.

-A Soviet Anti-Air Defense (PVO) airfield, Burevestnik (English: storm-petrel), is located on the island and was until 1993 home for a number of Mikoyan-Gurevich MiG-23 fighter jets.
+A Soviet Anti-Air Defense (PVO) airfield, Burevestnik (English: storm-petrel), is located on the island and was until 1993 home to a number of Mikoyan-Gurevich MiG-23 fighter jets.
 In 1968, Seaboard World Airlines Flight 253A was intercepted over the Kurils and forced to land at Burevestnik with 214 American troops bound for Vietnam.
 An older airfield, Vetrovoe, exists on the eastern part of the island and may have been used primarily by Japanese forces during World War II.

 Contemporary period

 A new international airport, Iturup Airport, was opened in 2014, 7 km east of Kurilsk.
 It was the first airport built from scratch in Russia's post-Soviet history.
 It has a 2.3 km, 42 m runway and can receive Antonov An-74-200 aircraft.
 It also has a military use.
 The Burevestnik military airfield 60 km to the south, in the past received civilian aircraft as well, but was often closed because of fog.
 Burevestnik is now a reserve airfield for the new airport.
-On February 2, 2018, PBS NewsHour reported that Russia announced it is sending fighter planes to Iturup.
+On February 2, 2018, PBS NewsHour reported that Russia announced it was sending fighter planes to Iturup.
 Su-35 aircraft landed on a reserve airfield on the island in March 2018 and Su-35s were then deployed to Iturup airport on a trial basis in August 2018.

-Administratively the island belongs to the Sakhalin Oblast of the Russian Federation.
+Administratively, the island belongs to the Sakhalin Oblast of the Russian Federation.
 Japan claims Iturup as part of Nemuro Subprefecture.